aryannverse/BSM-Option-Pricing-Model/README.md

 - Risk-free interest rate (annualized, continuous compounding)

-**Outputs:**The model provides the theoretical price for both call and put options, as well as sensitivities like delta and gamma.
+<b> Outputs: </b> The model provides the theoretical price for both call and put options, as well as sensitivities like delta and gamma.

  <h3> Mathematical Formulation:</h3>